 - Smug Snake: She taunts you all throughout Helheim as she sabotages your efforts to escape, only to break down and rein in on her agreement to let you go when you succeed.

-- Villainous Breakdown: Has one when she realises the deal you made to earn your freedom is magically binding, and that she can't circumvent it even in her own realm.
+- Villainous Breakdown: Has one when she realizes the deal you made to earn your freedom is magically binding, and that she can't circumvent it even in her own realm.

 - Win Your Freedom: What you must do when you get trapped in her realm of Helheim.